Kayli/logspub/psychology.md

   - debunk
     - 'what ifs' are planting anxieties in us that we can't resolve
       - there is no end to the chain of such unanswerable questions
+      - magical fearmongering
     - check for evidence
   - express
     - journaling
     - expressing in words, gestures, symbols

+- letting go of fantasies (forms of denial) that
+  - some things can be fixed
+  - there is always hope for change

 ## iq